 The University’s dedicated Quality Assurance site sets out the structures, procedures, and outcomes of its quality assurance policy and internal evaluation processes (in Greek).

-The current legal framework for QA in higher education institutions in Greece was created in 2005 (N.3374/2205).
-This law established the Hellenic Quality Assurance and Accreditation Agency (ΑΔΙΠ/HQAA), which acts as a national supervisory and coordinating body.
+The current legal framework for QA in higher education institutions in Greece established the Hellenic Quality Assurance and Accreditation Agency (ΑΔΙΠ/HQAA), a national accreditation agency which acts as a national supervisory and coordinating body.
 HQAA provides regular quality accreditation for HEIs related both to the Quality Assurance System (IQAS) of the Institution and the Study progammes (SP) offered by the academic Units.

 Within the University, each department has a QA group (OMEA) which works together with the University QA Committee (ΜΟΔΙΠ) to meet the requirements for periodic internal and external evaluations.
 The University QA Committee is headed by the Vice-Rector of Academic Affairs.
-It includes 3 faculty members, a representative of the policy support unit and 2 student representatives.
+It includes 5 faculty members, a representative from each category of teaching and support staff and 2 student representatives.

-All of the University’s Departments have now benefited from external evaluations by independent committees of academics convened by the national agency (ΑΔΙΠ/HQAA).
-The reports are available in English on line through the ΑΔΙΠ/HQAA website and below:
+The Institution and all of the University’s Departments have now benefited from external evaluations by independent committees of academics convened by the national agency (ΑΔΙΠ/HQAA).
+The reports are available in English online .